openvnf/kube-vxlan-controller/README.md

 A basic use case example demonstrates how to send packets from a pod "a" to a pod "b" provided that the pods are in the different VXLAN networks.
 This would require a gateway pod being a member of the both networks and the routes set up on "a" and "b".
-To deploy the workloads for the example, run the following:
+Use [Example Manifest] to create example workloads:

 ```
-$ kubectl apply -f example.yaml
+$ kubectl create -f kubernetes/example.yaml
 ```

 This creates deployments and the corresponding pods "a", "b" and "gw" with the